Decarbonization Pathways Pilot

 • Sophie Theroux, Holyoke Gas & Electric Department

-Who's Eligible to Apply?
+Who's Eligible to Participate?

 Eligible applicants are residential building owners of the following building types: